snitch-org/snitch/README.md

  - positional argument for filtering tests by name.
  - `-h,--help`: show command line help.
  - `-l,--list-tests`: list all tests.
- - `--list-tags`: list all tags.
+ - `   --list-tags`: list all tags.
- - `--verbose`: turn on verbose mode.
- - `--list-tests-with-tag`: list all tests with a given tag.
+ - `   --list-tests-with-tag`: list all tests with a given tag.
- - `--tags`: filter tests by tags instead of by name.
+ - `-t,--tags`: filter tests by tags instead of by name.
+ - `-v,--verbosity [quiet|normal|high]`: select level of detail for the default reporter.
+ - `   --color [always|never]`: enable/disable colors in the default reporter.

 ### Using your own main function